dynawo/dynawo-algorithms/README.md

 $> ./myEnvDynawoAlgorithms.sh build
 ```

 All commands described in the rest of this README are accessible throught this script.
-To access all options of the script myEnvDFL.sh, type:
+To access all options of the script myEnvDynawoAlgorithms.sh, type:

 ``` bash
 $> ./myEnvDynawoAlgorithms.sh help